 An accessible document is created to be easily readable by all readers, whether the reader be sighted, low vision, or non-sighted.
 Making documents accessible is important so that screen reader software is able to correctly interpret and relay material to the reader.
 In your thesis or creative project there are a number of elements that are commonly made to be non-accessible.
-The Office of Graduate Studies recommends using an accessibility checker, available for Microsoft Word and Google Docs, in order to ensure that your work is accessible to all readers.
+The Graduate Studies Office recommends using an accessibility checker, available for Microsoft Word and Google Docs, in order to ensure that your work is accessible to all readers.

 When using Microsoft Word or Google Docs, the easiest way to create an accessible document is to have the Accessibility Checker open from beginning to end.
-This feature provides you with Inspection Results, which explain why the issue has occurred and how to fix it step-by-step.
+This feature provides you with Inspection Results, which explain why the issue has occurred and how to fix it step-bystep.
 To use Microsoft Word Accessibility Checker:

 - 1. Open a new document.

 - 2. Go to File.

+- 3. Go to Info.

-- 3. Select the box Check For Issues under Inspect Document
+- 4. Select the box Check For Issues under Inspect Document

-- 4. Select Accessibility.
+- 5. Select Accessibility.

-- 5. This will open the feature on the right side of your document and will update automatically.
+- 6. This will open the feature on the right side of your document and will update automatically.